This post may contain affiliate links. Please see my disclosure policy for details.

 Representing The Female Power of Shakti and celebrating a woman’s ability to conceive, this temple doesn’t have an idol of Kamakhya to worship but a yoni (vagina).

 According to legend, it marks the site where Sati’s womb fell.
 It’s the oldest of the 51 Shakti Pithas that still stands today and sees thousands of tourists, visitors, and spiritual pilgrims each year.

 I personally loved my visit.
 I always think it’s interesting to be exposed to new cultures and traditions.

 It felt a bit like an Indiana Jones movie entering the inner sanctum and visiting the cave temple.
 It was dark and almost claustrophobic.
-That with the fire, incense and chanting, I felt overwhelmed with an energy I didn’t quite understand.
+With the fire, incense, and chanting, I felt overwhelmed with an energy I didn’t quite understand.

 Here is my complete guide to Kamakhya temple Guwahati with everything you need to know before you visit.

 Guwahati is the gateway to the North East of India, so you’ll most likely be landing at the international airport there.
 It’s a huge city spread across a wide area.

 As it’s based 7km out on the west side of the city don’t underestimate the time it takes to reach.